Mamakan is a Danish, Aotearoa New Zealand-based botanical artist working with art, food and forests.

 Botanical art is a powerful reminder of our local heritage and connection to nature through plants.
-Contemporary botanical art that's designed to create intense sensorial experiences for the audience, has the potency of healing emotions and regrowing our roots.
+Contemporary botanical art that is designed to create intense sensorial experiences for the audience, has the potency to lower stress, connect with the land and regrow our roots.

-Mamakan, her husband Quinten and their three children are currently growing their roots in the beautiful forests of Waitakere, Auckland, New Zealand after years of moving between Denmark, Brazil, Belgium, Hong Kong, Italy, France and Singapore.
-When not out and about on botanical field trips or working in the studio, she is hiking the hills, trying out gardening and feeding an ever growing flock of chickens.
+With her husband Quinten and their three children, the family is finally growing their own roots in the beautiful forests of Waitakere, Parau, Auckland, Aotearoa New Zealand after years of moving between Denmark, Brazil, Belgium, Hong Kong, Italy, France and Singapore.

 Born January 1971 in Aarhus, Denmark

-Currently lives and works in a forest on a hill in Parau, Auckland, New Zealand
+Lives and works on a hill in a forest in Parau, Auckland, New Zealand

 2015 Charcoal Drawing at NAFA Nanyang Academy of Fine Arts, Singapore